-Acknowledgments.
+Acknowledgments

 This research has been partially supported by the Spanish Ministry of Education and Science project MID-CBR (TIN2006-15140-C03-01), EU-FEDER funds, and by the Generalitat de Catalunya under the grant 2005-SGR-00093.
+This work has been conducted in the framework of the Doctoral Program in Computer Science of the Universitat Autònoma de Barcelona.
+This material is also based upon work supported by the National Science Foundation under grant No. OCI-0721674.